TABLE OF CONTENTS

 Initiation of debt relief

 The insolvency court grants permission for debt relief if the conditions are met.
-It rejects a debt relief application if, taking into account all circumstances, it can reasonably be assumed that there is dishonest intent, or if, as a result of debt relief, unsecured creditors would receive less than 30 % of their claims (unless they agree to this).
+It rejects a debt relief application if, taking into account all circumstances, it can reasonably be assumed that there is dishonest intent, or that the debtor is not able to make the minimum repayment.
+The minimum repayment must fully cover the remuneration and expenses of the insolvency practitioner, outstanding and ongoing maintenance, the remuneration of the person writing the application for debt relief, and a certain amount payable to ordinary unsecured creditors.
 The insolvency court also rejects a debt relief application if the results of the proceedings to date show that the debtor has been reckless or negligent in fulfilling obligations in insolvency proceedings.
+The court also rejects applications if the debtor (a) has been granted debt relief in the previous ten years, (b) has had debt relief terminated in the previous five years because of dishonest intent, or (c) has terminated proceedings in the previous three months by withdrawing the application.
+Applications are not rejected for the above reasons if the debtor entered into the obligation for justified reasons or if there is a significant imbalance between the amount of the debt and the service provided.
 Only the debtor has the right of appeal against the rejection of an application.

 When does the initiation of insolvency proceedings have effect

 The initiation of insolvency proceedings takes effect upon publication of a notice announcing the initiation of insolvency proceedings in the insolvency register (see below).
 The effects of initiation last until the end of the insolvency proceedings, unless the law provides otherwise for any of the insolvency methods.